sciboy12/Abs-C/README.md

 ## Usage

-If playing on osu!Lazer, disable High Precision Mouse (and Fullscreen, if on Wayland) within Lazer's settings.
+If playing on osu!Lazer, disable High Precision Mouse (and Fullscreen/Confine mouse cursor to window, if on Wayland) within Lazer's settings.

-Add your user to the input group:
+Add your user to the input group (reboot afterwards):

 `sudo usermod –a –G input $USER`